 Meatmother Richmond is the latest new restaurant to open on the rejuvenating Swan Street.
-Co-owners Neil Hamblen and Nick Johnston, who are new to the restaurant game, have set out to provide Melbourne with a den of meaty goodness, inspired by the American BBQ venues found in cities like Austin, Texas.
+Co-owners Neil Hamblen and Nick Johnston (disclosure: I work for Nick Johnston in another, unrelated capacity), who are new to the restaurant game, have set out to provide Melbourne with a den of meaty goodness, inspired by the American BBQ venues found in cities like Austin, Texas.

 The venue is small and narrow, and decked out in cleavers, saws, animal skulls and other suitably meat related objects.
 Think industrial chic meets your local butcher.
 Large black and white prints with edgy imagery adorns many of the walls too.
 It all comes together really well, and helps to set the scene for the meal to come.
 With looks like this, I had my fingers crossed that Meatmother would be more than just a superficial twisted beauty.

 Heading upstairs, Meatmother takes on a noticeably lighter tone (literally, not figuratively).
 Wooden floors, tables and chairs and clean white walls are adorned with various industrial flourishes and more of those unique black and white prints.

 The dishes come unsauced, with the two sauces “Panther” (Carolina style vinegar and chilli flake based sauce) and “Chief” (Kansas City style ketchup based sauce) being provided on the tables to add as you please.
 I like this idea as it gives diners the opportunity to really taste the flavours of the meat before saucing things up.
 Both sauces are made fresh in-house.

 The drinks on offer at Meatmother are a carefully selected range of beers cocktails, bourbon, rye and whiskey.
 Wine, cider, soft drinks and sweet tea are also available.